“To make a deliberately offensive or provocative online posting with the aim of upsetting someone or eliciting an angry response from them.”

 Some of the assholes never learn.
 They just get bitter.
 They just get angry.
 Anger is a copout.
 The targets of the troll are angry too.
 Justifiably so, in their eyes.
 That too is a copout, but it is an understandable one.
 People who are pushed, who are angry, lash out.
 A good moderator on a forum does what the name implies.
 A good moderator moderates.

 “Dude, I know you think this is fun, but your target does not.
-I know you can’t see the tears, but there are tears, trust me.”
+I know you can’t see the tears, but there are tears.”

 When kicked from a group, understand that you are in error.
 Authority is never in error.
 Authority never admits error, in any case.
 The only time authority ever admits error is when they are pulling a Gorbachev.
-They are on their way out, and oh by the way, we fucked up.
-Sorry about that.
+They are on their way out, and on their way out they add “oh by the way, we fucked up.
+Sorry about that.”
 Trolls live for that moment.
 But the kicking?
 That is personal.
 It is all about you and your blindness to lines that everyone else knew was there and you didn’t.
 Until you crossed the line.
 Now you know where the line is.
 Cross that line again and expect the same results.
 Cross the same line the same way and now you are just being stupid.
 Keep crossing the same line and you turn into a criminal, not a troll.

 This is the other point I wanted to make.
 Trolls are not criminals any more than hackers are criminals.
 Trolls that continue pursuing the same person after they’ve been warned off are stalkers.
 Trolls that harass after they’ve been warned off are guilty of harassment.
 Trolls (or anybody else) who threatens to harm another person have crossed one of the few universal hard and fast lines in human society.
 That person won’t be enjoying his liberty to troll people who aren’t in orange jumpers for much longer.

 I learned.
 I survived and evolved.
-I knew that this change had occurred because, for quite some time now I’ve changed tacks rather than bash my head against ineffectual moderation.
-Walked away from conversations that were clearly going nowhere.
-Walked away from conversations where my target wasn’t ever going to appreciate the time invested in pointing out the error to them.
+I knew that a change had occurred.
+For quite some time now I’ve changed tacks rather than bash my head against ineffectual moderation.
+I’ve walked away from conversations that were clearly going nowhere.
+The baited feeding the troll and all of them wallowing in troll varnish, another trophy to hang on the troll’s wall.
+I’ve walked away from conversations where my target wasn’t ever going to appreciate the time invested in pointing out their errors to them.
 I’ve simply packed up and left rather than finish the art, complete the conversational arc.
 I’ve walked away from forums where the moderators could not bring themselves to cull the assholes.
 The moderators couldn’t keep the Jaq-offs from posting every meme that crossed their newsfeed.
 If the sub-group is going to be subjected to everything on the larger forum, why join the group?
 It really is too bad that Facebook is about the only place left to have an argument in the wild on the internet.
 Yahoogroups?
 Dead.
 BBcode forums?
 Dead.
 Usenet?
 I’ve heard rumors they still exist.
-Haven’t been there in years.
+I haven’t been there in years.

 I’ve wasted enough time flinging shit at other shit-flinging monkeys.
 There is no pleasure in it any longer.
 I have grown to appreciate the art of the troll while a growing despite for the mechanics of it keeps me from over-indulging.